Vannasaur/text-editor/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 ## Description

 This PWA is a text editor that runs in the browser.
-This application allows you to take and store notes or code snippets whether you're online or offline and your notes will persist upon page refresh.
+This application allows you to take and store notes or code snippets whether you're online or offline.
 Please see User Story and Acceptance Criteria below:

 User Story: